zlosa/-team33/next-js-streaming-example/README.md

 ## Production

-The sandbox deploys on Netlify on merge to the main branch.
+The app deploys on Netlify on merge to the main branch.